captdam/DD-40/Communication/README-L2.md

 ## Edge cases

-### Perfect consition
+### Perfect condition
+The data is successfully exchanged between the ROV and the operator-side console.

 ### One or more word lost
+There will be not enough data in the receiver's bufffer, hence, the package will not be processed by the MCU.
+Once the next package arrive, this package will be discard.

 ### One or more word corrput
+The checksum and the packga is not matched, hence, the opackage will be discard.

+It is possible that, in the package from ROV to operator-side console, the value of the corrput byte becomes 0xFF, which triggers a SYNCH signal.
+In this case, the operator-side console will re-send command to ROV.
+However, 前半部分和后半部分长度都不够（same as one or more word lost）

 ### SYNCH word loss
+This frame will not trigger SYNCH condition, hence, the current package will not be processed.

 ### SYNCH word corrupt
+This frame will not trigger SYNCH condition, hence, the current package will not be processed.

 ### Data and checksum corrput at same time
 Very very unsuccessfully, the incorrect checksum matches with the incorrect package.
 OK, the system doomed.
-But, WHen the next package succefully arrive, everyting will go back on the track.
+But, When the next package succefully arrive, everyting will go back on the track.